mrzepinski/es6-guide/manuscript/modules.md

 };
 ```

-This time we don’t have to use curly braces for importing and we have a chance to name imported statement as we wish.
+This time we don't have to use curly braces for importing and we have a chance to name imported statement as we wish.

 ```javascript
 import multiply from 'modules';